 It’s important to understand the difference between equity and useable equity.
 You can’t use all of your available equity.

-When working out your useable equity, the bank will take into account your income, age, how many kids you have, your additional debts and a host of other factors.
-Talk to one of our banking specialists to find out more, or use our home equity calculator to get a guide as to how much equity you may have available.
+When speaking to your bank about what you can borrow against the useable equity you have, they may ask for your income, age, how many kids you have, your additional debts and a host of other factors.
+If you want to speak to someone more about this then feel free to contact one of NAB’s banking specialists to find out more, or use NAB’s home equity calculator to get a indicative guide to how much equity you may have available.

 Increase the value of your property